-Object Description Current Power Shows the total watts usage of Managed PoE Switch.
-Consumption Total Power Reserved Shows how much the total power be reserved for all PDs.
-Temperature Displays the current operating temperature of first PoE chip unit.
-Local Port This is the logical port number for this row.
+Current ports in used Dispalys the current PoE in-use ports. • Class 1 ~ 4 ports Displays the current PoE class 1 ~ 4 ports.
+Power Consumption Dispalys the current power consumption (total watts and percentage) Reserved Power Shows how much the total power be reserved for all PDs.
+(Reserved mode) PoE Temperature Displays the current operating temperature of the first PoE chip unit. • Current Power Shows the total watts usage of the Managed PoE Switch.
+Consumption Local Port This is the logical port number for this row.
 PD Class Displays the class of the PD attached to the port, as established by the classification process.
 Class 0 is the default for PDs.
 The PD is powered based on PoE Class level if system working on Classification mode.
-A PD will return Class to 0 to 4 in accordance with the maximum power draw as specified by Table 4-16-1.
+A PD will return Class to 0 to 4 in accordance with the maximum power draw as specified by Table 4-16-2.
 Power Used [W] The Power Used shows how much power the PD currently is using.
 Current Used [mA] The Power Used shows how much current the PD currently is using. • Priority The Priority shows the port's priority configured by the user.
 Port Status The Port Status shows the port's status.
 AF / AT Mode Displays per PoE port operate at 802.3af or 802.3at mode. • Total Shows the total power and current usage of all PDs.

-Auto-refresh Check this box to enable an automatic refresh of the page at regular intervals.
+Auto-refresh : Check this box to enable an automatic refresh of the page at regular intervals.